 - Security success is ruining the attacker ROI - Security can’t achieve an absolutely secure state so deter them by disrupting and degrading their Return on Investment (ROI).
 Increase the attacker’s cost and decreasing the attacker’s return for your most important assets.

-- Productivity always wins – If security isn’t easy for users, they'll work around it to get their job done.
+- Productivity always wins – If security isn’t easy for users, they find workarounds to get their job done.
 Always make sure solutions are secure and usable.

-- Attackers don't care - Attackers will use any available method to get into your environment and increase access to your assets including compromising a networked printer, a fish tank thermometer, a cloud service, a PC, a Server, a Mac, a mobile device, influence or trick a user, exploit a configuration mistake or insecure operational process, or just ask for passwords in a phishing email.
-Your job is to understand and take away the easiest and cheapest options as well as the most useful ones (for example, anything that leads to administrative privileges across many systems).
+- Attackers don't care - Attackers use any available method to get into your environment and increase access to your assets including compromising a networked printer, a fish tank thermometer, a cloud service, a PC, a Server, a Mac, a mobile device, influence or trick a user, exploit a configuration mistake or insecure operational process, or just ask for passwords in a phishing email.
+Your job is to understand and take away the easiest and cheapest options as well as the most useful ones.
+These methods include anything that might lead to administrative privileges across many systems.

 - Ruthless Prioritization is a survival skill – Nobody has enough time and resources to eliminate all risks to all resources.
 Always start with what is most important to your organization, most interesting to attackers, and continuously update this prioritization.

 - Cybersecurity is a team sport – Nobody can do it all, so always focus on the things that only you (or your organization) can do to protect your organization's mission.
 For things that others can do better or cheaper, have them do it (security vendors, cloud providers, community).

 - Your network isn’t as trustworthy as you think it is - A security strategy that relies on passwords and trusting any intranet device is only marginally better than no security strategy at all.
 Attackers easily evade these defenses so the trust level of each device, user, and application must be proven and validated continuously starting with a level of zero trust.